lpschlipf/CarND-Behavioral-Cloning-P3/writeup_template.md

 on the left and exemplary input camera image is shown, while on the left the input to the first convolutional layer is depicted.

-Subsequently, the LeNet-5 architecture follows, as first described by Yann LeCun et al.
-[LeCun, Y.;
-Bottou, L.; Bengio, Y. & Haffner, P. (1998).
+Subsequently, a modified version of the LeNet-5 architecture [LeCun, Y.; Bottou, L.; Bengio, Y. & Haffner, P. (1998).
 Gradient-based learning applied to document recognition.
 Proceedings of the IEEE.
 86(11): 2278 - 2324]
+was used, with the main difference being two additional convolutional layers introduced to the network.

 Which consists of:
-* A convolution layer using 6 kernels with a size of 3x3 using the ReLU activation function
+* A convolution layer using 10 kernels with a size of 5x5 using the Exponential Linear Unit (ELU) activation function
 * An average pooling layer with a pooling size of 2x2
-* A convolution layer with 16 kernels and with a size of 3x3 using the ReLU activation function
+* A convolution layer with 20 kernels and with a size of 5x5 using the ELU activation function
 * An average pooling layer with a pooling size of 2x2
+* A convolution layer with 30 kernels and with a size of 3x3 using the ELU activation function
+* An average pooling layer with a pooling size of 2x2
+* A convolution layer with 40 kernels and with a size of 3x3 using the ELU activation function
+* An average pooling layer with a pooling size of 2x2
 * A flattening layer and a subsequent dropout layer that randomly drops 20% of the data to prevent overfitting
 * A fully connected layer with 120 neurons and ReLU activation
+* A dropout layer randomly dropping 20% of training data
-* A fully connected layer with 60 neurons and ReLU activation
+* A fully connected layer with 84 neurons and ReLU activation
+* A dropout layer randomly dropping 20% of training data
 * A fully connected layer with 1 neurons and no activation function as it's output is the steering angle

-Certainly there can be more improvements wihtin this model, that have not been explored yet, as for example an adjustment of convolutional kernel sizes, to capture large patterns better, or additional convolutional layer within the network.
+Certainly there can be more improvements wihtin this model, that have not been explored yet, as for example an adjustment of convolutional kernel sizes, to capture large patterns better, or additional convolutional layers within the network.
 Moreover another architecture could have been chosen, while the convolutional approach seems to be the most appropriate one overall.

 #### 3. Creation of the Training Set & Training Process